 Although I continue to maintain a formal association with The New York Times, writing a monthly column on religion, the content of this book and the companion radio documentary were produced by my collaborator, Kerry Donahue, and me with complete editorial independence.

 We began with a clear, linear goal: to recount Jeff Schmalz’s life and work in his years at the Times.
 As we proceeded, though, it soon grew evident that Jeff’s story unfolded into larger stories: what it meant to grow up gay amid anti-gay bigotry; how wrenching it was to come out, for fear of being scorned by friends and family and ostracized or fired by employers; the blind spot in the conscience of the nation’s most powerful and respected newspaper; the sheer terror and rampant death experienced by people with HIV or AIDS in the years before drug cocktails made them endurable diseases.

 There can be no gainsaying the bleakness of disease, death, self-denial, and bigotry.
 And yet, finally, Jeff’s experience tells us something essential about the positive changes in American society, including at The New York Times, in the acceptance of its LGBT citizens over the past generation.
-Jeff Schmalz did not live to see those changes, but his life and work helped to make them possible.Samuel G. Freedman is a professor at Columbia University's Graduate School of Journalism.
-Prior to Dying Words, he wrote seven nonfiction books, most recently Breaking the Line: The Season in Black College Football That Transformed the Sport and Changed the Course of Civil Rights.
+Jeff Schmalz did not live to see those changes, but his life and work helped to make them possible.Samuel G. Freedman teaches journalism at Columbia University's Graduate School of Journalism.
+He is the author of eight nonfiction books and runs a renowned book-writing seminar each spring.